gardener-attic/component-cli/docs/reference/components-cli_component-archive_resources_add.md

 ### Options

 ```
   -a, --archive string             path to the component archive directory
+      --component-name string      name of the component
+      --component-version string   version of the component
   -h, --help                       help for add
+      --repo-ctx string            repository context url for component to upload.
+The repository url will be automatically added to the repository contexts.
   -r, --resource string            The path to the resources defined as yaml or json
 ```

 ### Options inherited from parent commands